<> <> <> <>

 • You’ll turn up to work alert and ready for action.

-• You’ll turn up to a gym full of other motivated exercisers (meaning less fucking around, which also means less wait time for equipment).
+• You’ll turn up to a gym full of other motivated morning exercisers (meaning less fucking around, which also means less wait time for equipment).

 • The gym will have fewer folks at daybreak (also meaning less wait time for equipment).